cozy/americano/README.md

 Here is what I would like to do next:

 * write tests
+* make a plugin for socket-io
-* make a plugin for mongoose and facilitate its integration.
+* make a plugin for mongoose
+* make a plugin for sqlite
+* make a plugin for socket-io
+* make a plugin for cozy-realtime-adapter

 I didn't start any development yet, so you're welcome to participate!